 Houwelings Group, a leading North American greenhouse grower, has seen firsthand the benefits associated with on-site workforce housing, as well as the impacts of a lack thereof.
 The company’s Delta, British Columbia, facility employs both domestic and migrant workers as part of year-round operations.
 Its ability to house migrant workers on site, in comfortable, modular units, has been key to its ability to retain skilled labor; Houwelings has consistently employed some of the same experienced workers for upwards of 10 years.
 In contrast, and despite numerous attempts to mitigate unfounded local objections, Houwelings’s Utah facility has had to rely on a more remote network of rental properties to house workers, making daily transportation costly, inefficient, and a contributor to negative externalities like traffic and greenhouse gas emissions.
 Community opposition has stymied a number of on-site and proximate agriculture housing proposals with examples including one put forward by a large-scale dairy in Oregon and another by a Colorado greenhouse producer.

 An oft-referenced example highlighting the benefits of on-site worker housing is that of lettuce producer Tanimura & Antle’s (T&A) Spreckels Crossing development in Salinas, California.
 In 2015, for the first time in decades of production, the company faced a severe labor shortage.
 Recognizing this at least partially reflected issues with a lack of housing, the company set out to find a solution for what was assumed to necessarily be an H-2A labor force.
-Several advantages allowed T&A to move quickly; on-site land was available, and infrastructure was in place, as were approvals for an agriculture-related housing use.
+Several advantages allowed T&A to move quickly; on-site land was available, and infrastructure was in place, as were approvals for agriculture-related housing use.
 These factors eliminated obstacles associated with public approval and funding, as well as onerous California Environmental Quality Act (CEQA) reporting.
 In 2016, the $17 million, 100-unit Spreckels Crossing project was completed, with a capacity of 800 T&A employees.
-To the company’s surprise, its housing offering incentivized a 100 percent domestic workforce, the modest affordable rent from which covers operating costs.
+To the company’s surprise, its housing offering incentivized a 100 percent domestic workforce, the modest affordable rent which covers operating costs.
 T&A Vice President Wesley Van Camp stresses the company’s sincere belief that “keeping experienced workers employed and affordably housed is the most impactful thing we can do for our business.”
 In the years following the completion of Spreckels Crossing, T&A has employed its most productive crews ever.
 While the project was not without detractors, substantial outreach efforts helped alleviate community objections and garner public-sector support, the latter bolstered by a keen government awareness of the importance of agriculture as an economic driver in Monterey County.

 Agricultural Family Housing